redwoodjs/redwood/docs/docs/authentication.md

 // }
 ```

-You can map the "raw decoded JWT" into a real user object by passing a `getCurrentUser` function to `createCreateGraphQLHandler`
+You can map the "raw decoded JWT" into a real user object by passing a `getCurrentUser` function to `createGraphQLHandler`

 Our recommendation is to create a `src/lib/auth.js|ts` file that exports a `getCurrentUser`.
 (Note: You may already have stub functions.)